doraemon7467/Assignment/README.md

 - **Real-time Updates**
 update the displayed data after performing actions (edit or delete) without refreshing the page.
+NOTE : Please press the fetch button again to see the updated data

 - **JSON Data View**
 View fetched data in JSON format.